CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ## Overview

-Sensitive Data (SD) Desktop allows you to securely analyze sensitive research data from your web browser.
-With this user interface, you can easily manage (start, use, delete) a virtual computer (here called Desktop, technically defined as a virtual machine).
+Sensitive Data (SD) Desktop allows you to analyze sensitive research data from your web browser securely.
+With this user interface, you can easily manage (start, use, delete) a virtual computer (here called a desktop, technically defined as a virtual machine).
 In addition, SD Desktop provides a secure workspace for collaborative research projects.
-No previous knowledge or expertise is required to use the service.

 [![Desktop-overview](images/desktop/desktop_overviewnew1.png)](images/desktop/desktop_overviewnew1.png)